La Fée aux Choux: Sage-femme de Première Classe

 Sage-femme de Première Classe is pointed to by some archivists and historians as Alice Guy's first film, but Sage-femme doesn't correspond to her descriptions.
 There are three characters in Sage-femme, but four characters in Alice's descriptions of the 1896 La Fée aux Choux, including a couple, a male farmer, children in costume, and a mother who "leaped into the field of focus."

-Alice Guy said she couldn’t "remember the name of the man who played the farmer" in the 1896 La Fée aux Choux.
+Alice Guy said she couldn't "remember the name of the man who played the farmer" in the 1896 La Fée aux Choux.
 But there are no male players in either Sage-femme or the 1900 La Fée aux Choux.

-The Fan
+Fan painting

-Alice Guy reported that the backdrop for her 1896 original La Fée aux Choux was painted by a ladies’ fan-painter.
+Alice Guy reported that the backdrop for her 1896 original La Fée aux Choux was painted by a ladies' fan-painter.